St Cleer Holy Well and Cross is situated within a small walled enclosure in the village of St Cleer, near Liskeard.

-The well is a Scheduled Ancient Monument and also Listed Grade One – a demarcation earned by only 2.5% of listed buildings, which Historic England defines as warranting “exceptional interest”.
+Thought to date from the late 15th or early 16th century, St Cleer Holy Well is a Scheduled Monument and also Listed Grade One – a demarcation earned by only 2.5% of listed buildings and marking it out as nationally important.

 Some well sites had covering structures but the one at St Cleer is unique in its architectural form in being open-sided.
 The mouldings on the building’s capitals are also unusual.

 The open, arched form of the structure, with a steep gabled roof, was probably intended to resemble a high-status saint’s tomb or shrine; prior to the Reformation the interior may have been used to display the image or relics of a saint, to be viewed by pilgrims to the site, who would have had access to water from the spring covered by the building through the small double arch at the east end.

 The first reference to the building was by the Cornish historian William Hals around 1700: ‘In this parish is yet to be seen a famous chapel Well, dedicated to S. Clare, a work of great skill, labour, and cost, though now much decayed . . .’
 This is the only record of the well prior to the early nineteenth century.

 St Cleer Well had become a ruin by about 1700 but the spring continued to be used as a domestic water supply until at least the later nineteenth century.